Explanation of Orders Received for Machinery

 1. Using the statistic sheets

-The values of these statistics are volatile.
-For example,order values are reported in monthly, even if they are very large and takes several months to build.
-Vales sometimes decrease sharply month to month, it may sometimes take time to establish basic trend.
+Order values are reported in monthly, even if they are very large and takes several months to build.
+It makes the values of these statistics volatile and it may sometimes take time to establish basic trend.

 2. Private-sector machinery orders, excluding volatile ones for ships and electric power companies

-The relevance of orders for electric power and ships and watercrafts to the state of the economy is slim, the figures involved are large and erratic, and the gestation period tends to be long.
-They are regarded as being unsuitable in ascertaining the direction of autonomous capital investments over two or three quarterly financial periods.
-To redress this, a "private-sector machinery orders, excluding volatile ones for ships and electric power companies" category has been created.
+Because orders for electric power and ships and watercrafts are not remotely related to the state of the economy the figures involved are large and erratic, and it takes a long time to finish the production, they are sometimes regarded as being unsuitable in ascertaining the direction of autonomous capital investments over two or three quarterly financial periods.
+To redress this, the "private-sector machinery orders, excluding volatile ones for ships and electric power companies" category has been calculated.
 "Ships" refers to machines, and "electric power" to users thereof.

 3. Seasonal adjustments

-The seasonal adjustments in the survey are made using the Census Bureau method(X-11 of X-12-ARIMA).
-The lower and upper sigma limits used to downweigh extreme irregular values are 2.0 and 3.0, respectively.
-In other parameters, standard values are used.
+While the seasonal adjustments in the survey are basically made using the Census Bureau methodX-11 of X-12-ARIMA (The lower and upper sigma limits used to downweigh extreme irregular values are 2.0 and 3.0, respectively.
+In other parameters, standard values are used.), the RegARIMA functions were examined, and applied for series of main sectors.

 4. Revision of seasonal adjustments

-The seasonal adjustments are revised annually in March and are the past value revised then.
-Until next February, seasonal adjustments are made by the prediction index.
+The seasonal adjustments are revised annually in January and are the past value revised then.
+Until next revision, seasonal adjustments are made by the prediction index.